-Dr. Todd A. Bates is the Education and Learning Specialist at The Center for Education Research and Evaluation (CERE) at Columbia University's Irving Medical Center.
-His goal is to help empower the medical educators and students at the Vagelos College of Physicians and Surgeons and the College of Dental Medicine to incorporate innovative pedagogies from the field of teacher education into their work at Columbia and beyond.
+Dr. Todd A. Bates is the Education and Learning Specialist at CERE and Assistant Clinical Professor of Education Assessment (in Medicine).
+His goal is to help empower the medical educators and learners at the College of Physicians and Surgeons and the Columbia University Irving Medical Center to incorporate innovative pedagogies from the field of teacher education into their work at Columbia and beyond.
 Prior to joining CERE, he worked in teacher education at Montclair State University, performance assessment at ETS, and was school district administrator outside of Philadelphia.
-He also served as a learning specialist at the University of Pennsylvania, and a school teacher in the United States and abroad.
-Dr. Bates completed his B.A. in Education and Anthropology at Juniata College, M.A. in Foreign/Second Language Education and TESOL at The Ohio State University, . and initial doctoral studies at the University of Pennsylvania in Literacy, and Ph.D. at Montclair State University in Teacher Education and Teacher Development.
+He also served as the inaugural doctoral fellow at the University of Pennsylvania’s Weingarten Center, and a school teacher in the United States and abroad.
+Todd completed his B.A. at Juniata College, M.A. at The Ohio State University, . and initial doctoral studies at the University of Pennsylvania, and Ph.D. at Montclair State University.

 Dr Babi is an assistant professor of neurology and neurosurgery at the University of Florida.
 Dr Babi serves as the neurocritical care fellowship director at the University of Florida, and the associate neurology residency director.
 Dr Babi is a fellowship trained neurointensivist.
 Dr Babi completed his fellowship training at Duke University Hospital, and his residency training at the University of Vermont, where he also served as chief resident.
 He completed his undergraduate and medical training at Weill Cornell Medical College in Qatar and New York.